Is Multiple Personality a Disorder?

 Think about families.
 A family is a group dynamic.
 In groups, sometimes small problems become magnified -- the interactions between people who have known each other for a long time sometimes develop patterns and habits that are difficult to break, and sometimes less-than-functional.

-Multiples are an internalized family (see also As Inside So Outside) and as such a person with multiple personality can suffer internally from all sorts of issues that many families face, along with some additional complications that come from sharing a body and having to divvy up time between several people to actually interact with the world.
+Multiples are an "internalized family" of sorts (see also The Multiple System) and as such a person with multiple personality can suffer internally from all sorts of issues that many families face, along with some additional complications that come from sharing a body and having to divvy up time between several people to actually interact with the world.